OrleansContrib/Orleankka/README.md

 ### Build sources

+You will need VS2019 and .NET Core 3.x installed in order to build and open the solution.
 Clone repository and run the following in CLI from solution's root folder:

 	PM> Nake.bat